nzkelvin/CrmSvcUtilExtension-vs2012/README.md

 Filters for early bound crm classes generation

 Todo:
-* Only generate global optionsets and optionsets for filtered entites.
+* Refactor - move some code to helper classes and separated project.